Low-Carb Turkey Casserole (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Low-Carb Turkey Casserole has all low-carb and low-glycemic ingredients, and would be suitable for most low-carb eating plans and any phase of the South Beach Diet.
-I used full-fat sour cream, mayo, and Mozzarella for this; South Beach would recommend using reduced-fat dairy products.
+This Low-Carb Turkey Casserole would be suitable for low-carb and Keto eating plans.
+I would probably eat it for any phase of the original South Beach Diet, but I used full-fat sour cream, mayo, and Mozzarella for this and South Beach would recommend using reduced-fat dairy products.

 Find More Recipes Like This One: